maru23bth/jsramverk-backend/README.socket.md

             socket.join(documentId)
         })*** This ensures only users editing the same document receive updates.

-When document is being edited we make sure that the client socket emits event ***socket.current.emit('document-[title or content]-change', {documentId, title})***.
+When document is being edited we make sure that the client socket emits event ***socket.current.emit('document-[title or content]-change', {documentId, [title or content]})***.
-When a user edits the content of the document, this event is emitted.
+When a user edits the content or the title of the document, this event is emitted.
-The change is then broadcasted to all other clients in the same room ***socket.to(documentId).emit('document-[title or content]-change', { documentId, content });***
+The change is then broadcasted to all other clients in the same room ***socket.to(documentId).emit('document-[title or content]-change', { documentId, [title or content] });***

-Finally functions updateContentUseThrottling and updateTitleUseThrottling are used to prevent excessive updates or unnecessary server load.
+Finally, functions updateContentUseThrottling and updateTitleUseThrottling are used to prevent excessive updates or unnecessary server load.

 The delay (2000ms or 2 seconds) ensures that updates are not fired too frequently but instead wait until the user stops interacting for 2 seconds.